 ABOUT US

-The Environmental Justice (EJ) Research Group studies environmental injustice in low-income communities and communities of color, focusing on neighborhood oil drilling, beauty product exposures, air pollution, and cumulative health burdens.
-We work with community partners and train undergraduate students in community-based research.
+The Environmental Justice (EJ) Research Group focuses on issues related to the cumulative burdens of pollution including the health impacts from neighborhood oil drilling, consumer product exposures and chemical policy.
+We work with community partners and train undergraduate students in community engaged research.

 Join us!
-We are an interdisciplinary research team and welcome research members from diverse academic majors.
-We love undergraduate research and welcome undergraduate students who are committed to learning about and who want to participate in community-engaged environmental justice research.
-Paid and for-credit undergraduate research is possible during the academic year and the summer.
-I am accepting applications for postdoctoral and PhD students.
-If you are interested in joining our team as a doctoral student, postdoc, or master's student, please email Bhavna about your research ideas and how you might intersect with our ongoing projects.
+We are an interdisciplinary team and welcome students from diverse academic majors.
+We love undergraduate research and working with students who are committed to learning about and participating in community-engaged environmental justice research.
+If you are interested in joining our team as doctoral student, postdoctoral, or master's student, please email us about your research ideas and how you might intersect with our ongoing projects.

 Community Research